TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-backuprestore-pitr.md

 <br>

 ### **Can you switch off or disable the point-in-time restore backups?**
-No, after it's enabled, the Point in Time Restore feature cannot be disabled
+No, after it's enabled, the point-in-time restore feature cannot be disabled

 <br>